-The DSL will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and maintains up to date registers of who has been trained.
+The Headteacher (DSL) will provide an annual report to the governing body including information about the safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.

-The nominated governor (Charlotte Wright) will receive safeguarding training from a strategic perspective on a three yearly basis, to be disseminated to the rest of the Governing Body.
-All members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+Although the school has a nominated lead for the governing body (Charlotte Wright), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.